Fuzz3rCTF/reversing/Binary_bomb_phases1-secret_phase.md

 And you see it is a number!
 You hold that.
-After hours of brainfuck i thought there must be other nodes too
+After hours of brainfuck i thought there must be other nodes too!
-I was lucky making the decission of checking for other nodes After we get way the loop we will be able to print the value of node1
+> I was lucky making the decission of checking for other nodes After the loop function stops we will be able to print the value of node1
 ```
 gdb-peda$ x/3x $esi
 0x804b26c <node1>:	0x000000fd	0x00000001	0x0804b260
 ```
 > BUT you can't just go through byte-byte to hit the the node2 node3 etc
-> You must do a trick i found out
+> You must do a trick i found out.
-> The trick goes as follows
+> The trick goes as follows:
 ```
 gdb-peda$ x/3x *($esi+8)
 0x804b260 <node2>:	0x000002d5	0x00000002	0x0804b254